 This week we have a program packed full of diverse practical and theory lessons, combining equine care and current curriculum, we have designed our program to enhance core skills working on building confidence, communication, team work and engagement.

-The Sir Peter O’Sullevan CT, Godolphin, Mrs J Budd, Cheveley Park, West Suffolk Council, The Jockey Club Estates and Orbit Housing.
+The Sir Peter O’Sullevan CT, Godolphin, Mrs J Budd, Cheveley Park, West Suffolk Council, The Jockey Club Estates, Tattersalls, and Orbit Housing.

 Your financial support is instrumental and we cannot thank you enough for your generosity.

 We are thrilled to announce that 7 time champion jockey John Francome came in to meet all the children and has agreed to be an ambassador for the project.
 He said:

 ‘This is a great initiative and they should have done it years ago.
 I’ve seen this in the past with Riding For The Disabled where people suddenly understand what confidence a horse can give them.
 These children here today, many of whom have come from underprivileged backgrounds, have finally found something that is not going to keep asking them questions or demanding anything of them’